 Optional Practical Training: This matter concerns only international students.
 International students are typically granted certain period when they can work in the U.S. during and after completion of their degree.
 This opportunity is known as Optional Practical Training (OPT).
 OPT is not part of the Computer Science graduate program.
-However, an international student who wishes to take CSE 596 (Internship) can do so in conjunction with OPT, if for some reason this internship cannot be done as part of CPT.
+However, an international student who wishes do an internship (CSE 596/597/696/697) can do so in conjunction with OPT, if for some reason this internship cannot be done as part of CPT.
 However, using OPT for an internship before completing a degree comes with significant downsides.
 Please consult the specialists of the VIS office regarding the rules governing the OPT option.

-8.3 Financial Support
+8.4 Financial Support